EliasDrozd/Icinga2/Installation/Preperations/Installation.md

 `sudo mysql -u root -p`

 (-u is the user and -p is the password.
 For the innitial setup, do **not** adapt these, as MySQL will ask you to enter the required data with two seperate input fields)

+## Configure the VM
+It is important to give the Icinga Master a static IP Adress for several reasons.
+Head over into the Netplan Directory and configure the .yaml to your needs.

+'sudo -i'
+'cd /etc/netplan'
+'nano / vi 50-xxx.yml'

+After you have setup the netplan you have to let Ubuntu Check the new Configuration with the following command:

+'systemctl netplan try'

+Afterwards check via 'ip a' if your selected IP Adress has been correctly configured.